jqwin/joes_data_projects/health data.md

 - Sleep Quality Rating and Sleep Duration
 - Stress Level Rating and Sleep Quality Rating

 All of these graphs demonstrate varying degrees of correlation between different matrics and sleep quality.
 If the trendline is steep than the correlation is stronger between the metric and sleep quality.
 In the first graph, we can see that having a lower heart rate is associated with better sleep quality which reinforces the aggregated metrics earlier.
 Intuitively, we can also see that sleeping longer is also indicative of better sleep quality.
 In terms of physical activity level, the data points are nosier but it generally shows a positive relationship between higher activity levels and sleep quality.
 We can see outliers where there are high quality sleepers with low activity levels and vice versa.
-The last graph is also intuitive, lower stress ratings are indicative of better sleep quality.
+The last graph is intuitive, lower stress ratings are indicative of better sleep quality.

 ![image](https://github.com/jqwin/joes_data_projects/assets/138724732/1786daa5-d2fd-4363-b681-798a3615d482)